nokia/CloudFlow/README.md

 when using **ngnix** and one for **apache**.

 To run CloudFlow on your Mistral instance:
-* Go to [releases](https://github.com/nokia/CloudFlow/releases) tab and
+1. Go to [releases](https://github.com/nokia/CloudFlow/releases) tab and
    download the latest release.
-Untar into a known location (i.e. `/opt`) so you'll have a `/opt/CloudFlow/` folder.
+Extract into a known location (i.e. `/opt`) so you'll have a `/opt/CloudFlow/` folder.
    * There will be 2 folders in there: `dist` which holds the UI application, and `scripts` for the various web servers options.
-* Copy the appropriate configuration file to the configuration directory on your Mistral machine:
+2. Copy the appropriate configuration file to the configuration directory on your Mistral machine:
    * nginx: usually: `/etc/nginx/conf.d/http/servers/`
    * Apache2: